A dog crate can be a wonderful training tool, transporter and safe haven for your dog when used correctly.

 - Keep your dog safe and happy, while preventing smelly accidents while you’re not able to keep a close eye on them.

 - Always make sure to put your dog straight out to their designated toilet area when you let them out of their crate.

 - Have a look at this helpful blog about house and crate training.

 Crating can help to keep your dog out of trouble when you’re out for short periods.

 - Keep your puppy from eating your furniture and cables when you can’t watch them.

 - Have a dog who loves to counter surf?
 Pop them in their crate for a short period while they’re unattended.

-Crates can be very helpful at night time, allowing you and them to sleep soundly.
+Crates can be very helpful at night time.
+Knowing that your dog is safely tucked away in their little house and out of trouble allows you and them to sleep soundly.

 - A quiet place just for your dog is the perfect spot for them to wind down and sleep.

 - Crating at bed time helps to build a bedtime routine for your dog and makes night time quieter and calmer.
 They will quickly learn that you’ll be coming to let them back out in the morning.